As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Pop it into the oven right on the grill grates.

-While the pizza cooks, chop the cold vegetables to go on top.
-And mix up the special sauce in a bowl with eggless mayo, ketchup, lemon juice, and diced pickle.
+Then mix up the special sauce in a bowl with eggless mayo, ketchup, lemon juice, and diced pickle.

 Finish your pizza with lettuce, tomatoes, onions, pickles, and special sauce.